storybookjs/ember/docs/writing-tests/snapshot-testing.md

 yarn add @storybook/addon-storyshots-puppeteer puppeteer
 ```

-Next, update your test file (e.g., `storybook.test.js`) to the following:
+Next, update your test file (for example, `storybook.test.js`) to the following:

 <!-- prettier-ignore-start -->